Russia suspends Ukraine grain deal. Here's what it means for the rest of the world

 Forty-five countries received grain shipments from Ukraine under the initiative.
 Asia saw 46% of the imports, while 40% went to Western Europe, 12% went to Africa and 1% went to Eastern Europe.

-A ship that left the port of Odesa early Sunday morning was the last one to depart Ukraine in the waning hours of the current agreement, according to U.N. data.

-NPR's Charles Maynes contributed reporting from Moscow and Peter Kenyon contributed reporting from Istanbul.
+NPR's Charles Maynes contributed reporting from Moscow, Joanna Kakissis contributed reporting from Kyiv and Peter Kenyon contributed reporting from Istanbul.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.